Date of Degree

 Copyright 2009 Yishan Sun

 Sun, Yishan.
-"Novel functions of drosophila TRPA channels pain and pyx in gravity sensing and the DEG/ENaC channel ppk11 in metabolic homeostasis." dissertation, University of Iowa, 2009.
+"Novel functions of drosophila TRPA channels pain and pyx in gravity sensing and the DEG/ENaC channel ppk11 in metabolic homeostasis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.